Koudelka: Release

 Koudelka and its publisher, SNK, were first announced in September 1999.
 As part of its marketing campaign, a music CD and promotional poster were offered as pre-order bonuses.
 The game was released in Japan on December 16, 1999, and was scheduled for a Western release by Electronic Arts.
 It was later announced that Infogrames would publish the title in North America and Europe.
 It was released overseas in 2000: on June 29 in North America, and September 27 in Europe.
 In addition to the PlayStation version, Sacnoth were reportedly developing a version for the Neo Geo Pocket Color.
 Console Classics announced plans in 2015 to port Koudelka to Microsoft Windows via Steam, but nothing further has been announced.

 Adaptations

-The first volume of a three-volume Shounen manga adaptation originally serialized in Ace Next, written and illustrated by Iwahara, was published in November 1999 by Kadokawa Shoten; the third volume was published in September 2000.
+The first volume of a three-volume manga adaptation originally serialized in Ace Next, written and illustrated by Iwahara, was published in November 1999 by Kadokawa Shoten; the third volume was published in September 2000.
 The manga was intended to tie into Kikuta's planned sequel and is set after the game.
-Shadow Hearts doesn´t acknowledge the events of the manga.
 A novelization, Koudelka - The Mansion's Scream by Nahoko Korekata, was published by ASCII Media Works in February 2000 as part of its Famitsu Bunko imprint.
 An audio drama based on the game, with Japanese actors and excerpts from its score, was released in November 1999 by Scitron Digital Contents.